|There are limited places to study this course for free under the JobTrainer initiative. To find out if you're eligible click here.|

-You will require a computer capable of running Adobe Creative Suite CS6 (CS6 can be purchased after enrolment at a reduced price).
+You will require a computer capable of running Adobe Creative Suite (CC).
+Creative Suite is available at a discounted price after enrolment.

 Literacy Skills Information